ShubhamMca88/Shell-script/README.md

 crontab -e       # for add cron jobs crontab -l       # check list jobs crontab -r       # remove the jobs

+sudo service cron status        # verify the cron service is running sudo service cron start         # if the cron service is not running , start it. grep CRON /var/log/syslog       # check the cron logs for any errors.
 ```
 ## Shell Scripting Techniques
 ### 1. Redirection